gabriela-framework/gabriela/docs/README.md

     }]
 };

-const app = gabriela.asServer();
+const app = gabriela.asServer({
+    routes: [
+        {
+            name: 'getUser',
+            path: '/user/:id',
+            method: 'GET',
+        }
+    ]
+});

 app.addModule(httpModule);

 app.startApp();
 ````

 A good practice is to put what the code actually does in its own structural middleware block.
+Also, when using
+*async/await*, there is no need for a *try/catch*.
+If you declare an *onError* event, any error thrown by
+*UserService* will be caught there.

 ### 1.7.4 HTTP response events